tinkerbell/smee/README.md

   -remote-ihttp-addr  remote IP and port where iPXE binaries are served via HTTP.
 Overrides -http-addr for iPXE binaries only.
   -remote-tftp-addr   remote IP where iPXE binaries are served via TFTP.
 Overrides -tftp-addr.
-  -syslog-addr        IP and port to listen on for syslog messages. (default "0.0.0.0:514") -tftp-addr          local IP to listen on for serving iPXE binaries via TFTP. (default "0.0.0.0") -tftp-disabled      disable serving iPXE binaries via TFTP. (default "false") -tftp-timeout       local iPXE TFTP server requests timeout. (default "5s")
+  -syslog-addr        IP and port to listen on for syslog messages. (default "0.0.0.0:514") -tftp-addr          local IP and port to listen on for serving iPXE binaries via TFTP (port must be 69). (default "0.0.0.0:69")
+  -tftp-disabled      disable serving iPXE binaries via TFTP. (default "false") -tftp-timeout       local iPXE TFTP server requests timeout. (default "5s")
 ```